shanahdt/MUSI4331/source/syllabus.rst

 =======

 The course website can be found at http://shanahdt.github.io/MUSI4331/.
-This site contains lectures, course materials, supplementary readings, quizzes and assignments **for self assessment**, and helpful links.
+This site contains lectures, course materials, quizzes and assignments **for self assessment**, and helpful links.
 It is intended to complement, rather than replace, Collab.